SparkleCode/Java-Interpreter/README.md

   print("hello, ${hello}");
 };

-let x = fn loop(n) { //assign x to named lambda, for recursion, name not accessable outside function if n > 1 then {
+let x = fn loop(n) { //assign x to named lambda, for recursion, name not accessible outside function if n > 1 then {
     loop(n - 1);
   }